AU-Physics-Inventory/physics-inventory/Specification.md

 ### Tasks (ordered by priority)

-1. Design database schemas
+1. Design database schemas [x]
-1. Migrate inventory data from MySQL to MongoDB
+1. Migrate inventory data from MySQL to MongoDB [x]
-1. Implement REST API using Spring and Kotlin
+1. Implement GraphQL API using Spring and Kotlin
 1. Implement Web application using React.js
 1. Implement iOS application using Swift
 1. Implement Android application using Kotlin